mayp0524/Kang-ChaeYoung/README.md

 By analyzing and planning the functions required for the program, creating a flowchart, and designing it based on the written flowchart,  created by implementing the code.

+- V-log : Create a video for Club activities